Lawmakers working on new policy to help Latino communities in labor force

 “There is a high and higher unemployment rate in and also particularly in the 18 to 24 range,” said Springfield Representative Carlos Gonzalez.
 “We have to address that because those are the folks that are in my district that really need the job training and paid internship programs that can help them propel into the workforce.”

-Latinos made up 12% of the state’s labor force in 2017.
-It is expected to reach 18% by 2035.
+Latinos made up 12 percent of the state’s labor force in 2017.
+It is expected to reach 18 percent by 2035.
 In the next 15 years, the Latino population is expected to reach 1.15 million, which experts believe will have a significant impact on the State’s economy.